Izhevsk: 2022 school shooting

-On 26 September 2022, Artem Kazantsev, a former pupil, committed a mass shooting at School No. 88 in the city.
+On 26 September 2022, Artyom Kazantsev, a former pupil, committed a mass shooting at School No. 88 in the city.
 Eighteen people, including eleven children, were killed, and 24 others were injured.
 The school has about 1,000 pupils.
 Kazantsev later killed himself at the scene.

 Administrative and municipal status

 Izhevsk is the capital of the republic.
 Within the framework of administrative divisions, it is incorporated as the city of republic significance of Izhevsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Izhevsk is incorporated as Izhevsk Urban Okrug.